rkalescky/documentation/README.rst

 Contribute
 ----------

-Suggestions and corrections are wellcome as issues or pull requests.
+Suggestions and corrections are welcome as issues or pull requests.